juemrami/classic-weapon-enchants/README.md

 ## Usage:

-  1. Hover over the toggle button to open the flyout menu
+  1. Hover to open the flyout menu.

-  2. Click
+  2. Click weapon enchant.
   - **Left-click**: Apply the selected enchant to the main hand weapon
   - **Right-click**: Apply the selected enchant to the off-hand weapon

+  **Supports Season of Discovery ✔️**

 ## Todo: